openlegend/core-rules/core/src/05-banes-boons/01-chapter-five.md

 **Attributes.** This is a list of the attribute or attributes that can be used to invoke the boon.
 As long as you possess at least one of the listed attributes at a score greater than or equal to the Power Level, then you can inflict the bane.

 **Invocation Time.** The required time that it takes to invoke the boon.
-Most boons have an invocation time of 1 normal action.
+Most boons have an invocation time of 1 major action.
 For boons that have a longer time, you must spend the entire invocation time concentrating on nothing other than invoking the boon.
 If you are interrupted, you must start the casting over.

 **Duration.** Most boons have a duration of “sustain persists”, which indicates that the caster must use a sustain action every round in order to keep the boon in effect.
 If you have a boon in effect and don’t sustain it, the boon is dispelled at the end of your turn.
 Because sustaining a boon is a minor action, which can only be taken once per turn, you can typically sustain only one boon at a time.